 For each academic, the amount of money declared by the industry during the 2014-2019 period will be extracted from the French database registering all direct gifts (e.g., meals or congress-related hotel, and travel costs) perceived by healthcare players.
 This open access database was created in 2012 (https://www.transparence.sante.gouv.fr/) and the industry is required by law to report.
 We will use only the “advantage” table, comprising all industry funding which in theory is not associated with a contractual obligation of the recipient.
 Two more tables exist, which report “conventions” and “remunerations” when there is a contractual obligation for the recipient, but reporting the monetary value was not mandatory and poorly implemented during the all the study period, and thus the amount is almost-always lacking.
 An automatic search will be developed, possibly completed by manual checks to explore the possibility of misidentification.

 This research has been approved by the CNGE [Collège National des Généralistes Enseignants] Ethics Committee (approval number 110321260).
-The procedure toward protection of persons has been validated by the Data Privacy Officer of Rennes 1 University.
+The procedure toward protection of persons complies with the data protection regulations (GDPR).
 In view of the large number of subjects studied, we cannot afford to contact all of them.
 Moreover, this step would risk adding a social desirability bias to the results of our study that may invalidate the study results.
-Data collected are not considered as sensitive data by the French law.
-In addition, general information are publicly available i this blog post on the Reither website detailing the protocol, the use that will be made of the data, with a contact information (Pr Florian Naudet: Florian.NAUDET@chu-rennes.fr).
-This information will also be detailed in the thesis references once it has been published to indicate to the interested parties the right of access to any data concerning them.
+In addition, general information are publicly available in this blog post on the Reither website detailing the protocol, the use that will be made of the data, with a contact information (Pr Florian Naudet: Florian.NAUDET@chu-rennes.fr).
+This information will also be detailed in the thesis references and in the paper once those documents will be published to indicate to the interested parties the right of access to any data concerning them.
+Importantly, data collected are not considered as sensitive data by the French law.

 The f-index will be defined as the sum of gifts received by each academic in the 2014-2019 period (meals, and/or travel/accommodation expenses).
 The gold standard used for the purpose of the study will be high scientific productivity defined for an academic as an h-index over the period 2014-2019 in the top quartile of h-indexes in the group analysed and in subgroups defined by all academic discipline for subgroup analyses.
 As no gold standard exists but institutions need to take decisions under constraints of limited time and budgets, we opted for this standard.
 It reflects the fact that in the current system effectively only a few top researchers can expect promotion.